bbu/simple-interpreter/README.md

 This is a hackable and extensible lexer, parser and interpreter for a minimalistic, imperative, C-like language.
 It can also be used as an educational tool for understanding lexing and parsing.

-## How it works?
+## How does it work?

-The lexer produces a list of tokens from the input.
-It produces each token by consuming a character from the input and then asking each of the token functions whether they accept it.
-Each token function has an internal state and can return any of `STS_ACCEPT`, `STS_REJECT` or `STS_HUNGRY` on each character consumed.
-The lexer reads in characters until all of the functions return `STS_REJECT`, and then looks back which is the accepted token.
+The lexer produces a list of tokens from the input (a `PROT_READ` memory-mapped file).
+Each indidivual token is produced by consuming a character from the input and then asking each of the token functions whether they accept it.
+Each such a token function has an internal state and can return any of `STS_ACCEPT`, `STS_REJECT` or `STS_HUNGRY` on a character consumed.
+The lexer reads in characters until all of the functions return `STS_REJECT` (at which point they reset their internal state), and then the accepted token is determined by looking back for an `STS_ACCEPT` from the previous iteration.

 Essentially, this is a "maximal munch" algorithm.

 The parser takes the list of tokens and produces a tree.
-It does that by continously shifting tokens off the input to the parse stack and then reducing the shortest matching suffix of the stack to a non-terminal, according to the rules of the grammar.
+It does that by continuously shifting tokens off the input to the parse stack and then reducing any matching suffix of the stack to a non-terminal, according to the rules of the grammar.
 The grammar is defined as a static array of structs, where each struct is a rule.
 When a rule matches a suffix of the stack, a reduction is made.
 The reduction essentially creates a single level of child nodes (the symbols that matched the rule) and they get parented by a new non-terminal symbol on the stack (the left-hand side of the matching rule).

 In effect, this is a shift-reduce, bottom-up parser.
 Because the parser has no state and decision tables, a few additional hacks are implemented in order to support operator precedence and if-elif-else chains.

 The interpreter is really straightforward.
 It starts from the top of the parse tree and walks down through the child nodes, executing the statements and evaluating the expressions.
+Any warnings during the execution of the program are written to standard error with a `warn:` prefix.

 ## The Language